aishwaryachand/Data-Structure/README.md

 # Data-Structure
-This repository consists of scrpits on Data Structure with C++
+This repository consists of scripts on Data Structure with C++